-We completed review of your MRTPAs and are issuing a modified risk granted order for the tobacco products identified in Appendix A.
+We completed review of your MRTPAs1 and are issuing modified risk granted orders for the tobacco products identified in Appendix A.

-Based on our review of your MRTPAs, we find that the modified risk tobacco products, as described in your applications and specified in Appendix A, have not satisfied the requirements of section 911(g)(1) but have satisfied the requirements of section 911(g)(2)(A) and (B), including that they are appropriate to promote the public health and are expected to benefit the health of the population as a whole taking into account both users of tobacco products and persons who do not currently use tobacco products.
-Therefore, we deny the marketing of the modified risk tobacco products with reduced risk claims at this time, and we authorize the marketing of the modified risk tobacco products with the following reduced exposure claim:
+Based on our review of your MRTPAs, we determined that the proposed modified risk tobacco products, as described in your applications and specified in Appendix A, have satisfied the requirements of section 911(g)(2)(A) and (B), including that they are appropriate to promote the public health and are expected to benefit the health of the population as a whole taking into account both users of tobacco products and persons who do not currently use tobacco products.
+We authorize marketing of the tobacco products as modified risk tobacco products with reduced exposure claims, including2: